raj2289/Projects/README.md

-# Diary_Writting
+# Toollist
-Diary Writting is for the writting diary on the online platform.
+Toolist is for making list for remebering things for manage your work.
 ## Prerequisites
 install NOde_module in it-
 $ npm init